FailAcademy/learning/adp-vancouver/_slides/week-01/02-introducing-postgres2.md

 .right-column[

-Here are the main takeaways from yesterday's lesson.
+Here are the main takeaways from the previous lesson.
 Can you think of any other important points?

 - Data is stored in tables